Audi S6 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for an Audi S6 are $1,386 a year including full coverage.
-Comprehensive insurance costs on average $282 each year, collision insurance costs $472, and liability costs around $474.
-Liability-only insurance costs as low as $522 a year, and high-risk driver insurance costs $3,000 or more.
-Teens pay the highest rates at up to $5,258 a year.
+The average insurance rates for an Audi S6 are $1,386 a year including full coverage.
+Comprehensive insurance costs approximately $282, collision costs $472, and liability insurance costs $474.
+A liability-only policy costs as little as $522 a year, with high-risk insurance costing $3,000 or more.
+Teens cost the most to insure at $5,258 a year or more.

 Average premium for full coverage: $1,386

-Full coverage includes $500 deductibles, split liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Estimates are averaged for all 50 U.S. states and S6 models.
+Includes $500 deductibles, liability coverage up to 30/60, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all 50 U.S. states and for different S6 trim levels.

-Using a 40-year-old driver as an example, Audi S6 insurance prices range from as low as $522 for just liability coverage to a high rate of $3,000 for coverage for higher-risk drivers.
+Using a middle-aged driver as an example, Audi S6 insurance rates go from as low as $522 for liability-only coverage to a much higher rate of $3,000 for a high-risk driver policy.

-Where you live can make a big difference on car insurance rates.
-Rural areas have a lower frequency of comprehensive and collision claims than cities with more traffic congestion.
-The graphic below illustrates how rural and urban location affects car insurance rates.
+Your location has a significant impact on car insurance prices.
+Rural locations are shown to have a lower frequency of comprehensive and collision claims than cities with more traffic congestion.

-The ranges above highlight why all drivers should compare prices based on a specific location and risk profile, instead of making a decision based on averaged prices.
+The examples above highlight why anyone shopping for car insurance should compare rates using their specific location and risk profile, rather than relying on averaged prices.

 Use the form below to get customized rates for your location.